 There are two ways you can avoid this.

-- Soaking the Okra – If you soak the okra in white vinegar for about 30 minutes before you need to cook it, it helps cut down on the slimy texture.
+- Soaking the Okra – If you soak the okra pods in white vinegar for about 30 minutes before you need to cook it, it helps cut down on the slimy texture.
 Just be sure to pat down the okra as best you can to cut down on the vinegar taste that can be leftover from soaking it.

 How to Make Fried Okra Crispy